changlabtw/hicmaptools/README.md

 Suppose you have such files below:
   * map file : nm_none_30000.n_contact
   * bin file : 30000.cbins
-  * bat input file : BATtest.txt
+  * query input file : BATtest.txt

 And you want to use the query such as **-bat**

 use the command :
->hicmaptools -in_map nm_none_30000.n_contact -in_bin 30000.cbins -bat BATtest.txt -output BATRes.txt
+>hicmaptools -in_map nm_none_30000.n_contact -in_bin 30000.cbins -bat BATtest.txt -output XXX.txt
+XXX : output name you assign

 You will get two output files